Explore Central Florida's Picturesque Attractions and Towns

 - Take a walking tour of Main Street DeLand's famous town murals.

 - Explore DeLeon Springs State Park in DeLand through a 50-minute eco/history boat tour that departs every hour from 10 a.m. to 1 p.m.

 - Go birding at the Lake Woodruff National Wildlife Refuge, also in DeLand, and rent a paddleboat or hike the four-mile Wild Persimmon Trail.

 - Drive to the Ocala forest for a horseback ride at the Florida Carriage Museum, nestled in 400 bucolic acres in Florida’s horse country.
 You can also tour the museum's 160 carriages, including elaborate royal models.

 - Take a glass bottom boat tour at Silver Springs State Park near Ocala.

 - Check out the Charles Hosmer Morse Museum of American Art in Winter Park to see the largest collection of Louis Comfort Tiffany artwork in the world.

 - Tour the 12 Frank Lloyd Wright buildings in Lakeland's Florida Southern College campus.

 - Take a Segway tour of Mount Dora which begins below sea level and soars up a large (Florida-style!) hill.
 Afterward go antiquing.

 - Drive through the Ridge Scenic Highway a 38.7-mile route on SR 17 that travels through many historic communities.

 - Investigate Spook Hill in Lake Wales and see if your car rolls backward up the hill.

 - Visit Lake Wales meandering through Bok Tower Gardens while the 60-bell carillon gives one of its twice-daily concerts.

-If you can't fit all this into one trip I recommend that you come back again soon to explore more of Central Florida's many charms!
+If you can't fit all this into one trip we recommend that you come back again soon to explore more of Central Florida's many charms!